sirBobz/Airtime-Service-Application/README.md

 ### Set Up

-Set up the credentials on applications.properties
+Set up the database credentials on applications.properties